serbrech/jcorioland.github.io/_posts/2018-09-04-azure-aks-keyvault-active-directory-pod-identity.markdown

 ### Create Kubernetes AzureIdentity and AzureIdentityBinding

-To be able to bind the managed identity you've created above to the pod that will run the sample application, you need to define two Kubernetes resources: an AzureIdentity and an AzureIdentityBinding.
+To be able to bind the managed identity you've created to the pod that will run the sample application, you need to define two new Kubernetes resources: an AzureIdentity and an AzureIdentityBinding.

 azureidentity.yaml: